Mayurx75/Breast_Cancer_Detection/README.md

-## 🔬 Breast Cancer Prediction using Machine Learning
+## 🔬 Breast Cancer Predictiion using Machine Learning

 A **futuristic AI-powered system** for early breast cancer detection using machine learning.
 This project leverages **FastAPI** for backend processing and a **modern frontend** for user interaction.